This article originally appeared on VICE UK.

-This garden was built by the people of Hindarsfjall in honour of Freya, the goddess of fertility, love, and beauty.
-It used to be filled with thousands of colourful flowers, but is now sadly abandoned, overgrown, and tangled with vines.
+This garden was built by the people of Hindarsfjall in honor of Freya, the goddess of fertility, love, and beauty.
+It used to be filled with thousands of colorful flowers, but is now sadly abandoned, overgrown, and tangled with vines.

 This is the northernmost lighthouse on Ard Skellig, built by the followers of Jarl Skjordal.
-Its keeper, Mikkjal, has attracted the ire of a powerful spirit called a Penitent, making it a dangerous place for travellers – but not witchers.
+Its keeper, Mikkjal, has attracted the ire of a powerful spirit called a Penitent, making it a dangerous place for travelers—but not witchers.

 A prosperous village, famous for its orchards.
 Its name comes from the white flowers that bloom in spring.
 After the prologue, this is the first, and smallest, area you visit in The Witcher 3, but there's still a lot to explore, including a forest and a haunted cemetery.